P1rat3R00t/NSFW/README.md

-# NSFW: Fileless Malware & LOLBins Research
+# NSFW: Fileless Polymorphic Hybrid Malware & LOLBins Research

 **Repository:** `P1rat3R00t/NSFW`
 **Purpose:** Educational cybersecurity research into advanced threat techniques, focusing on fileless malware and Living-Off-the-Land Binaries (LOLBins).

 ---

-## ⚠️ Legal & Ethical Warning
+## ⚠️ Legal & Ethical Notice

-This repository contains materials on advanced cybersecurity topics, including **fileless malware**, **LOLBins abuse**, and adversary simulation.
-**All content is intended strictly for educational, academic, and controlled research lab use.**
+> **This repository is strictly for educational, academic, and controlled research lab use.**

-> **🚫 Never deploy or test these techniques on unauthorized or production systems.
+> **Never deploy or test these techniques on unauthorized or production systems.
 Misuse may violate laws, ethics, and professional standards.**

 ---